```html Python SQLite - SQLite programming in Python

 Python SQLite execute

 We create a cars table and insert several rows to it.
-We use execute.
+We use the execute method.

 create_table.py